Sustainable community: City government initiatives

-The 34 elements inside “Taking Sustainable Cities Seriously" can also be used to determine whether a city is considered sustainable or not.
+The 34 elements inside "Taking Sustainable Cities Seriously" can also be used to determine whether a city is considered sustainable or not.

 City examples

 The city of San Francisco uses the precautionary principle as a framework to develop laws for a healthier and more just city.
 The precautionary principle gives more power to community members by allowing them to stand up against corporations in their neighborhoods and leaves the burden of proof to corporations instead of community members.
 Companies must prove that their endeavors are harmless to the community instead of the community having to prove they have been harmed by company endeavors.
 This allows for a sustainable community as environmental justice and social justice are created.

 The city of Quebec to create a sustainable community through political involvement has dedicated studies to discovering why citizens are or are not politically active.
-Studies from Quebec have shown that citizens’ internal and external efficacy is a large part in determining participation in politics.
+Studies from Quebec have shown that citizens' internal and external efficacy is a large part in determining participation in politics.
 When citizens lack the internal belief that one can make change in government and the external belief that the government will make changes according to citizen concerns, political participation dwindles as citizens believe no change will occur.
 When becoming politically active, a citizen takes into account the history of the city government, the government's actions, and government interactions with other citizens.

-After noting the city's sustainability level it is important to note what kinds of communities are targeted and how they are affected through these programs and what kinds of strategies are being used to try to create and transform sustainable communities.